 - Treating minor injuries like strains, sprains, cuts, and burns

-You can walk into one of these clinics at any time and receive care after a short wait without needing to make an appointment.
-They’re open for longer hours than most doctors’ offices — typically 7am to 7pm seven days per week — making them a convenient choice for people who work full time.
+You don’t need an appointment to use a retail clinic.
+You can walk in at any time and receive care after a short wait.
+They’re open for longer hours than most doctors’ offices, typically 7am to 7pm seven days per week.
 And because they’re in retail stores, you can visit one while running other errands.

 To minimize these problems when visiting a retail health clinic, give the provider as much information as you can.
 Tell them about all your ongoing health problems, and bring a list of all the medications you’re taking.

-According to the 2019 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers by the Drug Channels Institute, in 2019, there were around 1,950 retail clinics in the U.S. The primary retail chains that provide them are CVS, Walgreens, Kroger, Target, Walmart, and Rite Aid.
+In 2019, there were around 1,950 retail clinics in the U.S. The primary retail chains that provide them are CVS, Walgreens, Kroger, Target, and Walmar.
 However, not all stores have clinics, so check out the stores’ websites to find clinic locations near you.

 Direct Primary Care

-Direct primary care (DPC), also known as concierge medicine, uses a different payment model.
+Direct primary care (DPC) uses a different payment model.
 You pay your doctor a flat monthly fee in exchange for as many office visits as you want.
 DPC doctors have fewer patients and spend more time with each one.
 As a DPC patient, you have more access to your doctor and don’t have to wait months for an appointment.

 To find a DPC physician in your area, visit the Direct Primary Care Coalition.
 Its Frontier Mapper feature shows the locations of DPC practices across the country.
 They’re most common near large cities, especially on the East Coast.

 Another way to see a doctor without insurance is to connect online.
-Telemedicine allows you to have a virtual visit with your doctor through videoconferencing or ask a quick question via text rather than coming into the office.
-According to KFF and Stat, the practice saw a big boost during the COVID-19 pandemic of 2020 because it allows patients and doctors to meet without exposing each other to germs.
+You can have a virtual visit with your doctor through videoconferencing or ask a quick question via text rather than coming into the office.
+Telemedicine saw a big boost during the COVID-19 pandemic because it allows patients and doctors to meet without exposing each other to germs.

 A telemedicine appointment can cost much less than seeing a doctor in person.
 A 2017 study in Health Affairs found that the average doctor visit in the U.S. cost $146, and the average ER visit cost $1,734.
 By contrast, the average cost to consult a doctor by telemedicine was just $79.

-However, according to research by GoodRx, it’s possible to consult a doctor virtually about many conditions for much less than that.
-According to April 2020 data in the GoodRx Telehealth Marketplace, the lowest available prices for various health concerns included:
+However, according to research by GoodRx, it’s possible to consult a doctor remotely for much less than that.
+In the GoodRx Telehealth Marketplace, the lowest available prices for various health concerns as of November 2021 included:

-- Birth control (including a prescription) starting at $10 through HeyDoctor by GoodRx
+- Birth control (including a prescription) starting at $17 through TwentyEight

-- Erectile dysfunction starting at $30 through HeyDoctor by GoodRx
+- Erectile dysfunction starting at $32 through Sesame

 - COVID-19 consultation and diagnostic tests for free through many providers

-If you have a different health concern, you can compare prices for several telemedicine companies through the GoodRx Telehealth Marketplace.
+If you have a different health concern, you can compare prices for several telemedicine companies through GoodRx.
 You can also ask your current primary care provider, if you have one, whether they offer telemedicine visits and how much they cost.

 Free Health Screenings